DoranCals/rshell/README.md

 Arguments cannot have connectors, quotes, or other special characters in them.

 ## ls
-### list files in a directory
+#### list files in a directory

-ls lists information about one or more files or directories, using the current working directory if none are specified. ls lists files in non-case-sensitive alphabetical order, and normally ignores files starting with '.'.
+ls lists information about one or more files or directories, using the current working directory if none are specified.

+If -l is not given, ls will arrange the files in rows and columns, left-to-right then top-to-bottom. ls lists files in non-case-sensitive alphabetical order, and normally ignores files starting with .

 #### ARGUMENTS

+-a
--a		Also list files starting with '.'.
+		Also list files starting with .

-		These dotfiles will come after all other files.
+		These dotfiles will come before all other files.

+-l
--l		List more detailed information about each file.
+		List more detailed information about each file.

+-R
--R		List all subdirectories recursively.
+		List all subdirectories recursively.

 ### KNOWN ISSUES

--R is non-functional.
 Unlike GNU ls, this program will not print files in color.